 Want music to sound good in your office or in a spare room?
 A pair of neat desktop speakers to flank your PC or sit on your shelf could well be the answer.
 They'll blast out your Spotify playlists or YouTube videos much more capably than your laptop's built-in speakers, and won't take up much room in the process.

-We've rounded up the best desktop speakers money can buy, from cheap and cheerful pairs to more expensive options.
+We've rounded up the best desktop speakers money can buy, from cheap and cheerful pairs to pricier options.
 There's a mix of active and wireless stereo pairs, all of which deliver solid (and in some cases outstanding) sound quality.

 For a desktop solution, the NS3 speakers certainly play their part well.
 They’re capable enough to work as your everyday speakers, and will look suitably stylish while doing it.

 If you’re looking for an entry-level way to get your workplace audio sounding better, these speakers are worth considering.

 Gorgeous looks, streamlined design and features, sound quality that’s been improved in every way – the Ruark MR1 Mk2s are deservedly near the top of our favourites list.

 The step up in performance from the original model is impressive, making the Ruark MR1 Mk2s even more appealing than before.
 Quite simply, these are superb speakers of their type.

 Read the full review: Ruark Audio MR1 Mk2